-For a brief period of time, I thought I had addressed all of my consolidation issues.
-My many smaller loans were all paid and I was left with one big giant loan at myfedloan.
-Then the letter came.
-I was informed that I had one month until my first bill of over $2,000.00 was due!
-In retrospect, when I saw that bill, I should have just done my best to remain calm.
-Instead, I felt my heart race, I panicked, and I feared that I didn’t qualify for Income Based Repayment (IBR).
-Goodbye house!
-Goodbye good credit!
-Goodbye life as I knew it!
+But then, the letter came.
+MyFedLoan was writing to inform me that I had one month until my first bill of over $2,000.00 was due!
+In retrospect, I should have just done my best to remain calm when I saw that amount.
+Instead, my heart raced, I panicked, and I feared that I didn’t qualify for the Income-Based Repayment plan (IBR) for which I had applied.
+Goodbye house, good credit, and life as I knew it!
 I began to contemplate how long I could live on ramen noodles alone.

-Figuring Out the Issues
+Figuring Out My Student Loan Repayment Issues

 Proving My Case

-I called myfedloan again, this time with proof in hand.
-The girl I spoke with on the second call was far more knowledgeable than the first.
-After about 30 minutes I was able to convince her of my story.
-I explained that this issued needed fixed right away because I didn’t want to delay the start of my repayment.
-I knew any delay in starting repayment was a delay on getting the coveted Student Loan Forgiveness.
-Once she fully grasped my situation, she said she would have to “escalate” my call because she lacked the authority to process my repayment plan change.
+I called MyFedLoan again, this time with proof in hand.
+The girl I spoke with on the second call was far more knowledgeable than the first representative.
+After about 30 minutes, I was able to convince her of my story.
+I explained that they needed to address this issue right away because I didn’t want to delay repayment.
+I knew any delay in starting repayment would delay the coveted student loan forgiveness.
+Once she fully grasped my situation, she said she would have to escalate my call because she lacked the authority to change my repayment plan.

-Some Lessons from My Experience
+Some Lessons Learned from My Experience